Master's Program Majors

 Applicants to the master's program in nursing must have:

-- A baccalaureate degree in nursing from an NLN or CCNE accredited program of nursing.
+- A baccalaureate degree in nursing from an NLN, CCNE or ACEN program in nursing

 - An RN Option, Early Admission to MSN is available.

 - A current license to practice nursing in a state or territory of the United States.
 All students must obtain a Pennsylvania license prior to beginning clinical courses.

 - A GPA of 3.0 or higher in the undergraduate degree.

 - Relevant clinical experience: Specified by the Major/Area of Concentration.

 - A pre-admission interview.
 If the applicant resides at a great distance, a telephone interview may be conducted.